-- a.
-The head of the written verdict reads: "FOR JUSTICE BASED ON THE ALMIGHTY GOD"; - b. full name, place of birth, age or date, gender, nationality, place of residence, religion and occupation of the defendant; - c. the indictment, by the format and provisions that have been regulated regarding indictment; - d. a brief consideration of the facts, circumstances, and evidence obtained from the examination at trial; - e. criminal charges, as per the format and provisions related to the demand letter; - f. articles of statutory regulations that form the basis of the crime or action and articles of statutory regulations that form the legal basis of the decision, as well as circumstances that aggravate and mitigate the defendant; - g. the day and date of the panel of judges deliberations, unless the case is examined by a single judge; - h. a statement of the defendant's guilt, a statement that all elements of the crime have been fulfilled, qualification, as well as the punishment or act imposed; - i. provisions regarding whom the court costs shall be charged, stating the exact amount and provisions regarding evidence; - j. a statement that the entire letter is fake or information about where the fake lies, if there is an authentic letter it is considered fake; - k. order that the defendant be detained or remain detained in custody or released; - l. the day and date of the decision, the name of the public prosecutor, the name of the judge who decided, and the name of the clerk.
+- c. the indictment, by the format and provisions that have been regulated regarding indictment; - d. a brief consideration of the facts, circumstances, and evidence obtained from the examination at trial; - e. criminal charges, as per the format and provisions related to the demand letter; - f. articles of statutory regulations that form the basis of the crime or action and articles of statutory rules that form the legal basis of the decision, as well as circumstances that aggravate and mitigate the defendant; - g. the day and date of the panel of judges deliberations, unless a single judge examines the case; - h. a statement of the defendant's guilt, a statement that all elements of the crime have been fulfilled, qualification, as well as the punishment or act imposed; - i. provisions regarding whom the court costs shall be charged, stating the exact amount and provisions regarding evidence; - j. a statement that the entire letter is fake or information about where the fake lies.
+If there is an authentic letter, it is considered fake; - k. order that the defendant be detained or remain detained in custody or released; - 1. the day and date of the decision, the name of the public prosecutor, the name of the judge who decided, and the name of the clerk.

 However, based on the Constitutional Court Verdict No. 69/PUU-X/2012 and No. 68/PUU-XI/2023, Article 197 paragraph (1) letters k and l of the Criminal Procedure Code are unconstitutional, so letters k and I do not result in the decision being null and void.
 If the parties are not satisfied with the verdict delivered by the judge, legal action can be filed.
-Legal remedies themselves consist of ordinary legal remedies, namely appeals and cassation, as well as extraordinary legal remedies consisting of cassation for legal purposes and judicial review.
+Legal remedies consist of ordinary legal remedies, namely appeals and cassation, as well as extraordinary legal remedies for legal purposes and judicial review.16

-Based on Article 240 paragraph (1) of the Criminal Procedure Code, it reads: "If the high court thinks that at the first level examination it turns out that there was negligence in the application of procedural law or an error or the like. incomplete, then the high court with its decision can order the district court to correct it or the high court can do it."
+Article 240, paragraph (1) of the Criminal Procedure Code reads: "If the high court thinks that at the first level examination, it turns out that there was negligence in the application of procedural law or an error or the like. incomplete, then the high court, with its decision, can order the district court to correct it, or the high court can do it."
 Then, based on Article 244 of the Criminal Procedure Code, it is stated: "Regarding a criminal verdict given at the final level by a court other than the Supreme Court, the defendant or public prosecutor may submit a request for a cassation hearing to the Supreme Court unless the verdict is acquittal."

-Article 260 paragraph (1) reads: "A request for cassation for legal purposes is submitted in writing by the Attorney General to the Supreme Court via the court clerk who decided the case at the first instance, accompanied by an official report containing the reasons requested."
+Article 260, paragraph (1) reads: "A request for cassation for legal purposes is submitted in writing by the Attorney General to the Supreme Court via the court clerk who decided the case at the first instance, accompanied by an official report containing the reasons requested."
 Based on Article 263 paragraph (1): "Regarding court verdicts that have obtained permanent legal force, except for the verdict of acquittal or release from all legal charges, the convict or his heirs can submit a request for review to the Supreme Court."
-We can observe that the Criminal Procedure Code itself does not discuss the issue of judges' behavior regarding the decisions handed down, but rather the issue of formal and material defects in law enforcement.
+We can observe that the Criminal Procedure Code does not discuss judges' behavior regarding the decisions handed down, but rather the issue of formal and material defects in law enforcement.